Lhayles/Data_projects_TripleTen/README.final_project.md.txt

-Viewing for the final project from tableau is addressed in the website, it should be sheets along with dashboards.
+This project was my final BIA task; my focus of the buiness problem was directed towards resturant popularity and the revenue generation.
+Insights are gleamed from the visualzations utilized through the use of Tableau.

 Below is the link for the workbook.

 https://public.tableau.com/app/profile/liam.hayles/viz/Finalprojectrestaurantanalysis/GeoRatingCuisine?publish=yes